SimonSubokLee/ston-docs-son/admin/log.kr.rst

       ... (skip) ...
    </Log>

--  ``<Log>`` Configure the directory with ``Dir`` attirbute where log will be recorded at.
+-  ``<Log>`` Configures the directory with the ``Dir`` attribute where the log will be recorded.
-   Log is created in the virtual host directory that is underneath of the configured directory.
+   The log is created in the virtual host directory that is underneath the configured directory.